 This course provides a study of the law of business and its administration.
 It will explore the interaction of government, business and society, contracts, personal property, bailments, and sales.
 The emphasis in the course is upon contracts and the influence of the UCC.

-Issues in International Business
+International Business and Ethics

 This course explores the cultural, political and economic aspects of conducting business in a global marketplace.
 This course builds upon the theoretical basis of other business courses.